-This is an example of a situation in which \hat{A} and \hat{A}^{\dagger} are identical.
+This is an example of a situation in which $\widehat{A}$ and $\widehat{A}^{\dagger}$ are identical.
 In this case, the operator is said to be selfadjoint, or Hermitean.
-Once again, we encountered this idea in a more general context in Section 9.4.2, where it was remarked that Hermitean operators have a number of very important properties which leads to their playing a central role in the physical interpretation of quantum mechanics.
-These properties of Hermitean operators lead to the identification of Hermitean operators as representing the physically observable properties of a physical system, in a way that will be discussed in the next Chapter.
+Once again, we encountered this idea in a more general context in the previous Chapter, where it was remarked that Hermitean operators have a number of very important properties which leads to their playing a central role in the physical interpretation of quantum mechanics.
+There it was shown that Hermitean operators have three properties: - 1.
+The eigenvalues of a Hermitean operator are all real. - 2.
+The eigenstates of a Hermitean operator belonging to different